r1cheu/phenocv/README.md

-# MMPheno
+# phenocv

 ## Introduction

 **phenocv** is a toolkits for handling preporecess and postprocess for rice high-throught phenotyping images.

 **phenocv** is currently in its early development phase and should be considered as a work in progress, and it's now private use code library.

 ## License